An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms

 \section{Problem Formulation}

 This work emphasizes the joint optimization of flight and communication parameters given inevitable power limitations.
-We aim to design the optimal altitude and UAV airspeed (in a circular trajectory of fixed radius) for the station keeping flight along with the optimal power allocation for all the DL-NOMA users in it's coverage area.
-We formulate two different design problems for day and night operation based on their different characteristics: \begin{enumerate} \item The availability of abundant solar power during the day allows optimal flight and maximum transmission power while storing an essential amount for night time operation. \item The limited stored power should support the dwell flight for entire night by satisfying a minimum rate constraint. \end{enumerate}
+We aim to design the optimal altitude and UAV airspeed (in a circular trajectory of fixed radius) for the station-keeping flight along with the optimal power allocation for all the DL-NOMA users in its coverage area.
+We formulate two different design problems for day and night operation based on their different characteristics: \begin{enumerate} \item The availability of abundant solar power during the day allows optimal flight and maximum transmission power while storing an essential amount of solar energy for NTO. \item The limited stored energy should support the dwell flight for entire night while satisfying a minimum data-rate constraint. \end{enumerate}